Edson Aubert

-Edson Diego Aubert Cervantes (born 24 November 1988 in Arequipa) is a Peruvian footballer who plays as an attacking midfielder for Binacional in the Peruvian Primera División.
+Edson Diego Aubert Cervantes (born 24 November 1988) is a Peruvian professional footballer who plays as an attacking midfielder for Binacional in the Peruvian Primera División.

-Club career
+Career

 Early career

-Aubert made his league debut in the Torneo Descentralizado in the 2005 season playing for his local club Atlético Universidad, at the age of 16.
+Aubert was born in Arequipa.
+He made his league debut in the Torneo Descentralizado in the 2005 season playing for his local club Atlético Universidad, at the age of 16.
 However, his club was relegated at the end of the season.
 In 2006, he joined Club IDUNSA (Instituto del Deporte Universitario de la Universidad Nacional de San Agustín), which was also based in Arequipa.
 There he played in the 2006 Copa Perú season.
 In the 2007 Copa Perú season his club managed to reach the semifinal stage but were then eliminated by Sport Águila.
 Then in 2008 he joined Puno based club Diablos Rojos de Juliaca.
 There he played in the 2008 Copa Perú season and helped his club reach the Round of 16.
 There his club met his former side Club IDUNSA and lost 2–1 on aggregate.